Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Introduction

 \section{Introduction}

 Simulation is a general-purpose decision-making tool that has been widely used in operations research and management science.
-It allows one to model dynamics of a complex system and assess arbitrary performance measure of interest.
+It allows one to model the dynamics of a complex system and to assess an arbitrary performance measure of interest.
 However, simulation models are often computationally intensive to execute.
-It takes a sizable cost to collect sufficient simulation samples to facilitate informed decisions.
-Simulation metamodeling is a methodology developed to address the issue and it has drawn substantial research interest from the simulation community; see \cite{Barton15} and \cite{Kleijnen17} for recent reviews.
-The basic idea is to postulate a statistical model for the response surface, that is, the performance measure as a function of the design variables.
-This statistical model is fast to run, and it is referred to as the metamodel.
-Then, the simulation model is executed at a set of judiciously selected design points.
-Upon calibrated using the simulation samples, the metamodel is used subsequently to predict the value of the response surface so that no further simulation will be needed.
+It is costly to collect sufficient simulation samples to facilitate informed decisions.
+Simulation metamodeling is a methodology developed to address this issue and has attracted substantial research interest from the simulation community; see \cite{Barton15} and \cite{Kleijnen17} for recent reviews.
+The basic idea is to postulate a statistical model for the response surface, that is, the mean performance as a (deterministic) function of the design variables.
+This statistical model is fast to run and is called the metamodel.
+The simulation model is then executed at a set of judiciously selected design points.
+After calibration using the simulation samples, the metamodel is used to predict the value of the response surface, so that no further simulation will be needed.

-Linear regression metamodels, which are linear in the unknown coefficients of possibly nonlinear transformations (e.g., polynomials) of the design variables, have been studied extensively.
-They tend to capture the local structure of the response surface, but do not fit well globally in general.
-Kriging metamodels, In contrast, impose fewer structural assumptions and can provide robust maps over the entire design space.
-Originated in geostatistics \citep{Matheron63}, the kriging methodology was introduced by \cite{sacks1989} into the design and analysis of computer experiments to model the response surface of a deterministic simulation model and has been highly effective in this area.
-In the present paper, we focus on stochastic kriging \citep{AnkenmanNelsonStaum10} which generalizes kriging to stochastic simulation that usually involves heteroscedastic simulation noise.
+Kriging is a popular metamodeling technique, as it imposes minimal structural assumptions on the response surface and can provide robust maps of the entire design space.
+Originating in geostatistics \citep{Matheron63}, the kriging technique was introduced into the design and analysis of computer experiments by \cite{sacks1989} to model the response surface of a deterministic simulation model and has been highly effective in this area.
+In the present paper, we focus on stochastic kriging \citep{AnkenmanNelsonStaum10}, which generalizes kriging to stochastic simulation that usually involves heteroscedastic simulation noise.